Isiah Kiner-Falefa Player Props: Yankees vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have the 15th-ranked team ERA across all league pitching staffs (4.19).
+- The Marlins have the 16th-ranked team ERA across all league pitching staffs (4.23).

-- His most recent time out was on Saturday against the Texas Rangers, when the lefty threw 5 1/3 innings, surrendering four earned runs while allowing six hits.
+- In his last appearance on Sunday against the Texas Rangers, the right-hander threw six innings, giving up four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.